yodkwtf/nodejs-e-commerce-api/readme.md

 # E-commerce API

 This is a backend application built with NodeJS that provides an API for an E-commerce website.
-The API allows clients to create and manage products, categories, and orders, as well as handle authentication and authorization of users.
+The API allows clients to create and manage products, categories, and orders, as well as handle the authentication and authorization of users.

 ## Preview

-See the live documentation powered by SwaggerUI at [https://e-commerce-api-dk.up.railway.app](https://e-commerce-api-dk.up.railway.app/)
+See the live documentation powered by SwaggerUI at [https://e-commerce-api-dk.onrender.com](https://e-commerce-api-dk.onrender.com/)

 ## Installation